-- Anemia screening at 12 months. - Dyslipidemia Screening at 9 to 12 years of age and again 18-20 years of age - HIV screening at 16-18 years - Risk-based screenings include: - dyslipidemia, diabetes, and sexually transmitted infections including HIV, syphilis and gonorrhea/chlamydia. - Effective June 22, 2021, initial blood lead testing performed in the office using point-of-care testing, procedure code 83655 with modifier QW, may be billed to a THSteps visit per guidance from TMPPM, Children Services Handbook, section 5.3.11.6.6.
-Providers must have a Clinical Laboratory Improvement Amendments (CLIA) certificate of waiver to perform this lab test in the office.
-Reporting all blood lead levels is a law in Texas.
-For more information, https://www.dshs.texas.gov/lead/Reporting-Laws-Administrative-Code.aspx - 5.
+- Anemia screening at 12 months. - Dyslipidemia Screening at 9 to 12 years of age and again 18-20 years of age - HIV screening at 16-18 years - Risk-based screenings include: - dyslipidemia, diabetes, and sexually transmitted infections including HIV, syphilis and gonorrhea/chlamydia. - 5.
 Health education (including anticipatory guidance), is a federally mandated component of the medical checkup and is required in order to assist parents, caregivers and clients in understanding what to expect in terms of growth and development.
 Health education and counseling includes healthy lifestyle practices as well as prevention of lead poisoning, accidents and disease. - 6.
 Dental referral every 6 months until the parent or caregiver reports a dental home is established. - Clients must be referred to establish a dental home beginning at 6 months of age or earlier if needed.
 Subsequent referrals must be made until the parent or caregiver confirms that a dental home has been established.
 The parent or caregiver may self-refer for dental care at any age.